Jarzka/stylefy/README.md

 # Introduction

 stylefy makes it possible to define UI component styles as Clojure data and attach them into components easily.
 When styles are defined as Clojure data, they can be easily transformed with Clojure's powerful functions (like merge) and parametrised.
-Styles are converted to CSS on-demand, and since the converted CSS is handled internally by the library, there is no need to worry about things like writing selectors, name conflicts, difficult cascading, dead CSS code etc. All in all the purpose of this library is to make writing style code easier and more maintainable.
+Styles are converted to CSS on-demand, and since the converted CSS is handled internally by the library, most of the time there is no need to worry about things like writing selectors, name conflicts, difficult cascading, dead CSS code etc. All in all the purpose of this library is to make writing style code easier and more maintainable.

 stylefy is designed to be used in [SPA](https://en.wikipedia.org/wiki/Single-page_application) applications along with [Reagent](https://github.com/reagent-project/reagent). stylefy uses [Garden](https://github.com/noprompt/garden) in the background to do most of its CSS conversions.